+This operation is necessary to remove the area of bowel that is diseased.
+The operation removes a piece of your bowel and rectum.
 A cut will be made in your abdomen (tummy).
 The surgeon will remove the diseased area of bowel and a length of normal bowel either side of it.
 The two ends of healthy bowel are then joined by stitching or stapling them together (anastomosis).
 The wound on the abdomen will be closed either with clips or stitches.
-Any visible stitches or clips are removed after about seven to 12 days.
+Any visible stitches or clips will be removed after about seven to 12 days.

 It may also be necessary to have a temporary stoma to divert stools away from the surgical join in the bowel whilst it heals.
 A stoma is an opening onto the skin which is formed during surgery by stitching a section of the bowel onto the abdomen.
-Stools that come out of the stoma is collected in a bag that covers it.
+Stools that come out of the stoma are collected in a bag that covers it.

 A colorectal nurse will discuss this with you beforehand and also mark a suitable site on your abdomen in case a stoma is necessary.